FCI Levadia Tallinn

-Football Club Infonet Levadia Tallinn, commonly known as FCI Levadia, or simply as Levadia, is a professional football club based in Tallinn, Estonia, that competes in the Meistriliiga, the top flight of Estonian football.
+Football Club Infonet Levadia Tallinn, commonly known as FCI Levadia, or simply as Levadia, is a professional football club based in Tallinn that competes in the Meistriliiga, the top flight of Estonian football.
 The club's home ground is Lilleküla Stadium.

-Founded in 1998 in Maardu, the club moved to Tallinn in 2004.
+Founded in 1998 in Maardu, the club moved to Tallinn in 2000 and officially affiliated themselves with the capital city in 2004.
+In 2017, Levadia's first team merged with FCI Tallinn, and became FCI Levadia.
 Levadia has played in the Meistriliiga since the 1999 season and have never been relegated from the Estonian top division.
-Levadia have won 10 Meistriliiga titles, a record 9 Estonian Cups and 7 Estonian Supercups.
-In 2017, Levadia's first team merged with FCI Tallinn, and became FCI Levadia.
+Levadia are the second most successful club in Estonian football with 31 domestic titles; including 11 Meistriliiga titles, a record 11 Estonian Cups and 9 Estonian Supercups.

 History

-Early history
+Foundation and immediate success (1998–2003)

 Levadia was founded on 22 October 1998, when Viktor Levada's Levadia Group OÜ became the official sponsor of Maardu based Esiliiga club Olümp, which subsequently changed its name to Levadia.
 The club won the 1998 Esiliiga and were promoted to the Meistriliiga.
+Before the start of the season, Levadia merged with JK Tallinna Sadam to grant the club a place in the UEFA Cup through Sadam's European qualification.
+Led by head coach Sergei Ratnikov, Levadia immediately made a mark during their first season in top flight football in 1999, becoming the first team to win the Meistriliiga, the Estonian Cup and the Estonian Supercup in the same year.

-In January 1999, Sergei Ratnikov was appointed as manager.
-In 1999, Levadia became the first team to win the Meistriliiga, the Estonian Cup and the Estonian Supercup in the same year.
-Levadia managed to repeat their success by winning another treble in the following year.
-In the 2000–01 UEFA Champions League, Levadia defeated Total Network Solutions 2–6 on aggregate in the first qualifying round, but lost to Shakhtar Donetsk 2–9 on aggregate in the second qualifying round.
+After the turn of the century, Levadia moved their home matches from Maardu to the Kadriorg Stadium and managed to repeat their success by winning another treble during the 2000 season, which included going unbeaten in the league.
+In the 2000–01 UEFA Champions League, Levadia defeated The New Saints 6–2 on aggregate in the first qualifying round, but lost to Shakhtar Donetsk 2–9 on aggregate in the second qualifying round.
 Following the loss to Shakhtar Donetsk, Ratnikov was sacked.
 In 2001, Valeri Bondarenko was appointed as a manager.
 Levadia failed to defend their title, finishing the 2001 season in third place and in November 2001, Bondarenko was replaced by Pasi Rautiainen.
 Under Rautiainen, Levadia finished the 2002 Meistriliiga as runners-up, only two points behind champions Flora.
 After the season, Rautiainen resigned and was replaced by Franco Pancheri in January 2003.
 Pancheri coached Levadia for just 9 Meistriliiga matches, before he was sacked in June 2003.
 He was replaced by Tarmo Rüütli and Levadia finished the 2003 season in third place.